Princess Fadzilah Lubabul Bolkiah: Education

+Marriage and issue

+On 31 December 2021, the royal court announced that Princess Fadzilah was engaged to Abdullah Al-Hashimi.
+It is not known how long the couple have been in a relationship but Abdullah has been friends with her brother, Prince Mateen, since at least 2012.

+In January 2022, Princess Fadzilah and Abdullah married in a ten day celebration from the 16th to the 25th.
+The Majlis Istiadat Berbedak Pengantin Diraja or powdering ceremony was held on the 19th at Istana Nurul Iman.
+Fadzilah and Abdullah wore traditional red outfits and their families applied scented powder and oils to their hands to bless them.
+The next day was the Majlis Istiadat Akad Nikah Diraja or solemnisation ceremony at Omar Ali Saifuddien Mosque where they were officially married.
+The Majlis Bersanding Pengantin Diraja was on the 23rd.
+They wore matching white outfits with blue details and Princess Fadzilah wore a diamond tiara borrowed from Queen Saleha.
+The last big event was the Majlis Persantapan Diraja which was a large banquet at Istana Nurul Iman on the 24th.
+The couple again wore matching outfits this time in blue-gray with Princess Fadzilah wearing a diamond and emerald tiara borrowed from Queen Saleha.
+All of Princess Fadzilah's wedding dresses were designed by Bernard Chandran.

+On 2 October 2024, Princess Fadzilah gave birth to a daughter at Portland Hospital in London, United Kingdom.
+Her full name and title is Yang Amat Mulia Pengiran Anak Daniya Rahmatul Bolkiah binti Pengiran Suami Abdullah Al-Hashimi.

 Sports career

+She has been nicknamed 'Fadz' by her teammates in the netball national team and sometimes referred to as the 'Sporty Princess' by the media.

 As the national team's official prior to the 29th Southeast Asian (SEA) Games in Kuala Lumpur, she praised the efforts put into preparations and progress.
 Fad made her national team debut as a WA in the 2018 Asian Netball Championship, where the team concluded the tournament in the 8th place.
 On 14 April 2019, she and Rocketeers team emerged champions of the President's Cup Netball Tournament held at the Multi-Purpose Hall of the Hassanal Bolkiah National Sports Complex.

 She captained the national netball team and took part in the 2019 Southeast Asian Games which was held in Laguna, Philippines.
 They returned from the tournament with bronze medals with Prince Sufri Bolkiah as the awardee.
 After the team's bronze win, she alongside her team received cash incentive through the government's Sports Excellence Incentive Scheme.

-Wedding

-She married Abdullah Nabil Mahmoud Al-Hashimi on 20 January 2022, which was marked by a 10-day royal wedding celebration at Istana Nurul Iman.
-The silver outfit that Fadzilah wore for the Istiadat Bersanding Diraja ceremony, was designed by Bernard Chandran.
-The pair dressed in identical iridescent grey attire for the celebration, and she accessorised with more diamonds from her stepmother Queen Saleha, including an emerald and diamond tiara.
-Tunku Idris Iskandar was among the foreign guests presented at the wedding.

-Personal life
+Royal duties

 Princess Fadzilah regularly attends public and private celebrations around the country.
-She also has interests in polo and become an equestrian.
-Her siblings included Prince Azim, Princess Azemah and Prince Mateen.